 You could drop by a random Buddhist temple up on a hill in Brinchang, perhaps.
 Or decide to explore obscure hiking trails at the end of roads in Ringlet.

 Notwithstanding my error with the tour booking, we were hopeful that we could at least return to the Mossy Forest to do a longer hike ourselves.

-We did find evidence that both were true.
 At the entrance of the showpiece area of the Mossy Forest (still open for admission), there were signs forbidding visitors from leaving the boardwalks and venturing into the forest proper, so that the moss could regenerate.
-And at the start of another hike we did the previous day, there was a warning scrawled on a wall - apparently by a victim - to beware of robbers hiding in the jungle.
+And at the start of another hike that we did the previous day, there was a warning scrawled on a wall - apparently by a victim - warning of robbers hiding in the jungle.

 It is very likely that you could disregard the warnings and find a way into the forest.
 There are probably local guides who would be willing to take you.